helium/HIP/0072-secure-concentrators.md

 valid GPS lock at the time of receiving the Witness packet, it will only receive the normal (1.00x) reward.

+This incentive structure is part of a larger future roadmap with more network improvements and hardware types that will each have their own incentives.

 ## Manufacturers

 Hardware Manufacturers of Secure Concentrators will be required to be approved by the Helium